 In certain cases, you may also be eligible for extra funding in the form of bursaries or scholarships – these are financial awards that do not have to be paid back.
 These are available from lots of different organisations, including universities and educational trusts.

-Often, applicants need to meet particular criteria to be eligible (for example, study a specific subject, have a connection to certain area or family name, be a care leaver) but it is definitely worth looking into them – you never know what you might be able to apply for!
+Often, applicants need to meet particular criteria to be eligible (for example, study a specific subject, have a connection to certain area or family name) but it is definitely worth looking into them – you never know what you might be able to apply for!

 We've put together some useful links below to help you begin your search.